Rojavin Raja: Plot

 Raja is the poor son of a teacher.
 Gopal is his rich best friend that often helps him financially.
 Janaki is the only child of a rich man and falls in love with Raja.
 Her father objects as Raja is poor and arranges her marriage with Gopal.
-Raja is stuck between the wanting to be with the woman he loves and his best friend's happiness.
+Raja is stuck between wanting to be with the woman he loves and his best friend's happiness.